Budoc: Name

 The name Budoc, or Beuzec, means "saved from the waters" from the Breton beuziñ meaning "drown"; but Baring-Gould finds this "fanciful".
 In old Celtic, boudi means "victory" and "profit".

 Life

-Baring-Gould suggests that the princess Azenor fled Brittany with her young son due to dynastic conflict.
+Baring-Gould suggests that the princess Azenor fled Armorica with her young son due to dynastic conflict.
 Arriving first in Cornwall, they then proceeded to Ireland, where Budoc became a monk.
 They later returned to Brittany, landing at Porspoder near Brest.

 Hagiographer G.H.
-Doble is of the opinion that Budoc was a once famous abbot whose chief establishment was on the Breton coast.
-The vita of Breton Saint Winwaloe describes Budoc as a teacher living on the island of Laurea.
-Later Budoc succeeded Saint Samson and Magloire as bishop of Dol and ruled for 26 years (according to the 10th century vita of Magloire and the 11th century 'Chronicle of Dol').
-Baring-Gould distinguishes between the abbot Budoc and the successor to bishop Magloire at Dol.
+Doble is of the opinion that Budoc was a once-famous abbot whose chief establishment was on the Breton coast.
+The vita by the monk Winwaloe describes Budoc as a teacher living on the island of Laurea.
+Later Budoc succeeded Samson of Dol and Magloire as bishop of Dol and ruled for 26 years (according to the 10th-century vita of Magloire and the 11th-century Chronicle of Dol).
+Baring-Gould distinguishes between the Abbot Budoc and the successor to Bishop Magloire at Dol.